 The Gross expense ratios listed are as of 12/31/2021 as reported in the 4/30/2022 prospectus.
 The Fund's adviser voluntarily agreed to waive management fees and reimburse fund expenses so that net annual fund operating expenses do not exceed certain levels, not including acquired fund fees and expenses (AFFE), through May 1, 2023 and may be discontinued at any time by the Fund's adviser after May 1, 2023.
-In April 2019, Kinetics Asset Management LLC ("KAM") and Kinetics Advisers, LLC ("KAM") reorganized into Horizon Asset Management LLC ("HAM"), following which HAM was renamed Horizon Kinetics Asset Management LLC ("HKAM").
-KAM, HAM and KA were all wholly-owned subsidiaries of Horizon Kinetics LLC, and HKAM will remain a wholly-owned subsidiary.
-HKAM is the Fund's adviser, previously, KAM was the Fund's adviser.
-Neither the portfolio managers of the Fund nor the Fund's investment objective and investment strategy have changed.
+In April 2019, Kinetics Asset Management LLC ("KAM") and Kinetics Advisers, LLC ("KA") reorganized into Horizon Asset Management LLC ("HAM"), following which HAM was renamed Horizon Kinetics Asset Management LLC ("HAM").
+KAM were all wholly-owned subsidiaries of Horizon Kinetics LLC, and HKAM will remain a wholly-owned subsidiary, Fund's adviser, previously, KAM was the Fund's adviser.
+Neither the portfolio managers of the Fund or the Fund's investment objective and investment strategy have changed.